Untitled Header Image

 Geometry

 A complete course of high school geometry including proofs, angles, parallels, congruency, similarity, circles, construction, area, volume, logic, and an introduction to trigonometry.
-Students will also be required to memorize vocabulary, theorems, and postulates.
+Students will be required to study vocabulary, theorems, and postulates.

 Math FAQ’s